 Photographs by Allison Stewart

-During the Civil War, Matthew Brady's Studio set the standard for war photography, particularly in aftermath documentation.
-Many of these documents have been proven to be false.
+Most of the photo documents from the Civil War have been proven to be false.
 Timothy O'Sullivan and Alexander Gardner, working for the Matthew Brady Studios, famously moved corpses at Gettysburg for visual effect.
-They created iconic images that became symbols for the cause, fusing together the cause and the event in our collective history.
-These are the images we see in our American History books.
-These are the images we learn from.
-The reenactor has learned how to die from these images and they recreate the false document again and again, perfecting the moment of death.
-They are reenacting the reenactments, performing the performances, and reinforcing the validity of the original photograph as an historical document.
-This keeps the romantic, mythic war alive and keeps the visceral truth about the experience of war a safe distance from the American people.
+They created iconic images that have become symbols for the cause, fusing together the cause and the event in our collective history.
+These are the images we teach as historical documents to our children in American History textbooks.
+The reenactor has learned how to die from these images and they recreate the false document again and again, romanticizing the role of the hero soldier and validating their version of history.
+This keeps the mythic war alive and creates a culture that romanticizes the rehistory of long dead world.